Whitecat18/Mavoc-Antivirus/README.md

 cd C:\\<MAVOC-DIRECTORY>\ # GO TO MAVOC-ANTIVIRUS DIRECTORY python3 mavoc.py
 ```

 ### _Password_ : **_mavoc_**

-RUN THE mavoc.py to start implementing all Functions.
+> 🥇 RUN THE mavoc.py to start all Functions of program.

 REPLACE your API key for virus total, cloud scans, search  `api_key` on framework.py and replace it with your virus total API